-• Any family member has made a contribution in the last: If any family member in any of the person's families has made a contribution during the selected time period.

-- Any family member has attended a group that is considered a service in the last: If there's an attendance record associated with any family members in any of the person's families, and if the attendance is for a group of a type with the ls Service option set to 'true'. - Any family member has attended a group of this type in the last: If there's an attendance record associated with any family member in any of the person's families, and if the attendance is for a group that's of any of the selected types. - Any family member has logged into Rock in the last: If any family member in any of the person's families has logged into Rock within the provided time period. - Any family member has submitted a prayer request in the last: If a prayer request has been submitted by any family member in any of the person's families during the selected time period. - Any family member has a new value for any of the following person attributes in the last: If any of the selected person attributes have an updated value for any family member in any of the person's families during the selected time period.
-The person attributes are based on the ModifiedDateTime of the attribute value. - Any family member has an interaction of the following type in the last: If there's an interaction record for any of the selected types for any family member in any of the person's families during the selected time period. - The person is in a specified data view: If the person is included in the selected data view. - Exclude any person in a specified data view: This option acts as an override.
+- Any family member has made a contribution in the last: If any family member in any of the person's families has made a contribution during the selected time period. - Any family member has attended a group that is considered a service in the last: If there's an attendance record associated with any family members in any of the person's families, and if the attendance is for a group of a type with the Weekend Service option set to 'true'. - Any family member has registered for any event in the last: If any family member in any of the person's families has registered for an event during the selected time period. - Any family member has attended a group of this type in the last: If there's an attendance record associated with any family member in any of the person's families, and if the attendance is for a group that's of any of the selected types. - Any family member has logged into Rock in the last: If any family member in any of the person's families has logged into Rock within the provided time period. - Any family member has submitted a prayer request in the last: If a prayer request has been submitted by any family member in any of the person's families during the selected time period. - Any family member has a new value for any of the following person attributes in the last: If any of the selected person attributes have an updated value for any family member in any of the person's families during the selected time period.
+The person attributes are based on the ModifiedDateTime of the attribute value.
+You can choose to ignore specific attributes by adding the Key of the attribute to the Data Automation Ignored Person Attributes Defined Type. - Any family member has an interaction of the following type in the last: If there's an interaction record for any of the selected types for any family member in any of the person's families during the selected time period. - The person is in a specified data view: If the person is included in the selected data view. - Exclude any person in a specified data view: This option acts as an override.
 Even if a person meets any of the previous criteria, if they are included in this data view, their record won't be updated.